-ARD Driver License Suspensions
+A.R.D.
+Driver License Suspension

-If you have been approved for the A.R.D. program, you will be admitted to the A.R.D. program on the date that your Bucks County DUI case is set for trial.
-On your DUI trial date you must sign an A.R.D. contract with the Bucks County District Attorney.
-After a judge of the Bucks County Common Pleas Court admits you into the first offender’s program, you must pay all of your fines and other costs to the Bucks County Clerk of Criminal Court.
+If you have been approved for A.R.D., you will be admitted to the A.R.D. program either on the date that your Bucks County DUI case is set for a Pre-Trial Conference or on a date specifically set for your A.R.D. hearing.
+This hearing process takes place at the Court of Common Pleas.
+On your hearing date, you must sign an A.R.D. contract with the Bucks County District Attorney.
+That contract will contain all of the terms of your A.R.D. agreement, including the length of your probation and your driver’s license suspension.